What qualifications do I need to be a fitness instructor?

 - Level 3 Diploma in Gym Instructing and Personal Training

 If you enrol at a college to take a Level 3 course, you’ll likely need 4 or 5 GCSEs graded C or above, plus a Level 2 qualification.
-If you’re interested in qualifying as a personal trainer eventually, here’s how.
+If you’re interested in qualifying as a PT, here's our guide on how to become a personal trainer.

-You now know which qualifications are available to you as a fitness instructor.
-You should also have a clear idea of the opportunities that await you after qualifying if you’re a new instructor.
+You now know which qualifications a fitness instructor needs.
+You should also have a clear idea of the opportunities that await you after qualifying.
 Good luck!